 Labor includes owner and hired operator labor with the same wage rate.
-Hourly labor wages are \$7.50 per hour for machine operators and \$6.25 per hour for non-machine workers.
+Hourly labor wages are \$7.50 per hour for machine operators and \$6.25 per hour for other workers.
 These wages are averages based on data from the growers we interviewed.
 Growers also pay 20 to 34 percent for benefits, which include Workers Compensation, Social Security, Medicare insurance, and other possible benefits.
-In this study, we assumed an additional 34 percent for benefits, which brings the labor rate to about \$10.00 per hour for machine operators and \$8.40 per hour for non-machine workers.
+In this study, we assumed an additional 34 percent for benefits, which brings the labor rate to about \$10.00 per hour for machine operators and \$8.40 per hour for other workers.

-We calculated 20 percent additional labor time for machinery operation than the time estimated for actual operation.
+We calculated 20 percent additional labor time for machinery operation than the estimated time spent on the actual operation.
 This percentage accounts for the setup, moving, maintenance, and repair of equipment.